harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/trigger-sto-scans-to-block-prs-with-vulnerabilities.md

 These workflows require the following:

 - A [**connector**](/docs/category/code-repo-connectors/) to your Git service.
-- A Harness pipeline with an STO repository scan step, for example Bandit or Semgrep.
+- A Harness pipeline with an STO repository scan step, for example, Bandit or Semgrep.
 - The [Codebase](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/) in your pipeline should point to the Git repo that you want to scan.